cgiffard/Rotifera/README.md

 * Linked Values (provided I can find some test files which actually do this!)
 * List of Hyperlinks

-Rotifera will validate your documents against a schema which you can extend to include your own corporate or personal metadata, and supports required data, allowed values, datatypes etc. Apart from JSON.pm & Data::Dumper (which you can easily pull out) it has no dependancies.
+Rotifera will validate your documents against a schema which you can extend to include your own corporate or personal metadata, and supports required data, allowed values, datatypes etc. Apart from JSON.pm it has no dependencies.

 # Using Rotifera

 It doesn't get simpler than this:

 	./rotifera.pl myfile.rtf
+	./rotifera.pl docs/*.rtf

+Rotifera has a bunch of options you can use to have loads of fun:

+* `-schema`

+	Validates against the supplied schema in schema.pl.
+* `-json`

+	Outputs the gathered metadata in JSON format.
+* `-printtable`

+	Pretty-prints a table with the gathered metadata.
+* `-silent`

+	Suppresses all informational and warning messages, displaying only extreme fatal errors.
+* `-die`

+	Cancels execution on first schema or data extraction error.
+* `-nocolour`

+	Outputs as plain text with no colour instructions.
+* `-listfaileddocs`

+	Lists all the documents which failed schema validation/metadata extraction after processing.

+Combine these options for hilarious effects:

+	./rotifera.pl -printtable -json -schema mydoc.rtf docs/*.rtf

 Alternately, you can use the very limited API:

 	require "tokeniser.pl";